 Aged care workers are vital for the care of the ever-increasing population of older people.

 Because of the advancements in several aspects of life, the population has been steadily increasing as fewer deaths occur.
 This is due mainly to the advancement in medicine that has been able to accommodate several people.
 However, once people have grown to a certain age, they cannot contribute to society much or take care of themselves properly.
-This is why aged care workers are essential, as they support them when no one can.
+This is why home support agencies and aged care workers are essential, as they support them when no one can.
 The question, however, is, how to become an aged care worker.
 Here’s a complete guide to look upon.

 How long does it take to become an aged care worker?

 Depending on the state or territory, it usually takes about 12 months to complete a course.
 There are many institutions that offer aged care courses, and some even allow you to do the course online.
 There are different levels of aged care workers, and the most basic one is an aged care worker assistant.
 To become an aged care worker assistant, you usually need to have completed year 10 or equivalent.
 After that, you would then complete a course in aged care work.

 The next level is an aged care worker, and to become one, you usually need to have completed an aged care worker assistant course and have some experience in the industry.
 Finally, there is the registered nurse for aged care, which is the most elevated level in the industry.
 Aged care worker assistants train for about 12 months, aged care workers would train for 6 months, while registered nurses for aged care usually need 5 years of training.